bbawuah/bbawuah/README.md

 Here, you'll find a variety of projects showcasing my journey in tech, from frontend interfaces to sophisticated backend systems.
 Feel free to explore and reach out if you have any questions or collaboration ideas!

 ## What I'm Currently Working On:
-- [GoPro Streaming Project](https://github.com/bbawuah/gopro-project) - An innovative solution for managing and streaming GoPro camera footage.
+- [PROJECT_JARVIS](https://github.com/bbawuah/PROJECT_JARVIS) - An innovative solution for managing and streaming GoPro camera footage.
 (You can find more details in the project repository!)

 ## Technologies I Love:
 - Frontend: React, TypeScript, Vite, Tailwind CSS, Remix, Svelte, Angular